Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 3. There were actually two different Rat Packs, one popular in the 50s and another (the most famous and notable) in the 60s.
 The first consisted of Humphrey Bogart, Mickey Rooney, Errol Flynn, Frank Sinatra, Nat King Cole, Cesar Romero and Jerry Lewis.

 4. The name of the iconic Great Dane cartoon character Scooby-Doo has Frank Sinatra to thank for his namesake.
 The famous mutt's creator, Iwao Takamoto, listened to Sinatra's hit song "Strangers in the Night" and noticed his scatting (which sounded like "dooby dooby doo.")
 This ultimately led to the character's name.

 5. Ocean's 11 (1960) was a famed heist movie that featured all five of the Pack's members in lead roles (Frank Sinatra, Sammy Davis Jr., Dean Martin, Peter Lawford and Joey Bishop).

-7. Joey Bishop was considered the more serious man of the group when it came to comedy and wild antics.
+7. Joey Bishop was considered the more serious man of the group regarding comedy and wild antics.
 Ironically, he was also the member who wrote their comedic material behind the scenes.

 11. The Sands Hotel and Casino attempted to refuse service to Sammy Davis Jr., and Frank Sinatra would constantly go to bat for him.
-He would ensure that Davis Jr. not only got a suite, but also invited other black friends like Nat King Cole to dine with him.
+He would ensure that Davis Jr. got a suite and invited other black friends like Nat King Cole to dine with him.

 12. All the members of the Rat Pack would also star in the films Robin and the 7 Hoods and Sergeants 3 (though Peter Lawford was eventually replaced in the former).